 - Do not mix wet and dry food together.
 The wet food makes the dry food moist, and the moisture can lead to bacteria generation.

 - Be aware of allergies.
 Cats can have allergies just as people do.
 There are specialist ranges of cat food available for cats with dietary requirements, and you should be able to find options that suit everybody

 - Don’t leave wet food out for too long.
 After four hours, it will have begun to spoil, and bacteria will have started to take hold.
 It has to be thrown away and replaced.
 You should also wash the bowl before adding new food.
 We know that’s frustrating, but it’s just the way it is.

 - Always read the ingredients.
 As we said above, there are some ingredients that find their way into some brands of cat food, and they shouldn’t be there.
 If you’re looking at something which contains MSG, white flour and corn syrup, put it back on the shelf.

 - Consult with your vet before changing your cat’s diet.
 A major change in diet can be very upsetting for a cat.
 They’re creatures of routine.
 If you want to significantly increase your pet’s wet cat food intake – especially if it’s for health reasons – seek professional advice first.

 That’s our guide.
 Thanks for stopping by to read it.
 We hope you found it useful, and if you did, please share it among your cat loving friends!
 Make sure you read our guide to dry cat food, too.
+In the battle of wet food vs dry food for cats, there’s no real winner, just recommendations on how to balance the meals out.
 You’ll find the link at the top of this page.